-CurveCorrect is a thin, composite strip you fasten to the surface of your toenail.
+The CurveCorrect ingrown toenail brace is a thin, reinforced composite strip you fasten to the surface of your toenail.
 The ingrown toenail brace acts like a spring, gently straightening and lifting each side of the toenail, reducing its pressure against the skin.
 Correction is painless and occurs over a period of weeks.

 The ingrown toenail brace is intended for the big toe.
 With modification it can be used to treat ingrown toenails on other toes or even fingernails.
-Be cautious with thin toenails, children’s toenails and fingernails.
+We also offer toenail braces for these applications that require no modification.
+Be cautious with thin toenails, children's toenails and fingernails.
 A brace that corrects the toenail too quickly will cause pain.
-In these cases narrow the brace with scissors to reduce its stiffness.
+In these cases remove immediately and narrow the brace with scissors to reduce its stiffness.

 Applying the ingrown toenail brace takes approximately five minutes per toenail.
 The application requires precision so if you have difficulty reaching your feet, ask someone for help.
 Others can perform the application themselves.
 The following guide will help you or someone else along.

 Trim your toenail if necessary before applying the ingrown toenail brace.
 Your toenail must be completely clean and free of contaminants like nail polish, ointment, bandage adhesive, sock fibers, pus, blood, etc. Clean the entire toenail including the ingrown area with soap and water.
 We suggest using a fine brush to reach into the toenail fold where contaminants collect.